MichaelShoemaker/terraform-gcp-airflow-setup/README.md

-# GCP + VirtualBox Airflow Setup with Terraform
+# GCP Airflow VM with Terraform

-This project provisions a basic data engineering playground on **Google Cloud Platform (prod)** or **VirtualBox (test)** using Terraform and cloud-init.
+This project provisions a single Ubuntu VM on Google Cloud Platform using Terraform and cloud-init.
+The VM installs Docker and Airflow via the provided bootstrap.

 ## 🚀 What it creates
-- In **prod mode**:
-  - A Google Cloud Storage bucket
-  - A BigQuery dataset
 - An Ubuntu VM on GCP
-- In **test mode**:
-  - A local Ubuntu VM on VirtualBox

-Both modes use the same `user-data.yaml` bootstrap to:
+The VM uses `user-data.yaml` to:
 - Create user `gary` with your SSH public key
 - Install Docker and Docker Compose
 - Clone two GitHub repos